 Lake Isabel Trail is a 8.2 mile lightly trafficked out and back trail located near Gold Bar, Washington that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail.

 It is an adventure!